giry-dev/mangrove-docs/docs/developers/strat-lib/guides/HowToImplement.md

 * any logging of a revert reason raised during `makerExecute`.
 The (truncated to a bytes32) reason is passed to `makerPosthook` in the `makerData` field.

 **Should** be in `makerPosthook`:
-* actions that are not gas bounded, such as posting or updating an offer on Mangrove (unless you have a clear %%pivotId|pivot-id%%).
+* actions that are not gas bounded, such as posting or updating an offer on Mangrove.
 * in general, calls which may raise an exception that should not cause the current trade execution to fail.
 * offer logic that revert during `makerPosthook` do not abort trade and Mangrove will emit a `PosthookFail` log.